Enalean/tuleap-documentation-en/languages/en/installation-guide/full-installation.rst

 Full installation can be done on RHEL 7 or CentOS 7 in production context.
 Rocky Linux 9 builds are available **for test purpose only**.

-RHEL9, Rocky Linux 9 and Alma Linux 9 will be fully supported at some point during first half of 2023.
+RHEL9, Rocky Linux 9 and Alma Linux 9 will probably be supported at some point in 2023.

 Requirements
 ------------